Eligibility to Remain in Co-op

 If you have a cGPA between 2.30 and 2.49, you’ll be placed on probation.

-Probation period: You’ll have one semester to clear probation by achieving a cGPA of 2.50 or better in the next semester.
+Probation period: You have one semester to clear probation by achieving a cGPA of 2.50 or better in the next semester.
+If after one semester, you achieve a sessional GPA of at least 2.5 but your cGPA is not 2.5 or higher, your probation period may be extended for one more semester.

 Need a little help?
 Take advantage of a number resources from the Academic Advising & Career Centre (AA&CC), including those designed to overcome academic difficulties.

-Eligibility for work term while on probation: If you’re on co-op probation, you may not apply for a work term until you have successfully cleared your probation.
+Eligibility for work term while on probation: If you’re on co-op probation, you'll receive notification from the Co-op Office and the Registrar's Office.
+During this period, you are not able to apply for co-op positions through CSM or independently until you have successfully cleared your probationary by following the next steps outlined in your notification e-mail/letter.

 Students who have attempted at least 3 FCEs and have a cGPA of less than 2.3 will be removed from the program.